cforozco/eyes/README.md

 # eyes
 ## This is my eyes exercise.
-This eyes follow you around the screen.
+This eyes follow your cursor around the screen.